-Network Non-determinism.
-Previous systems record and replay network activity at the system call level, e.g., send() and recv().
+Network non-determinism.
+Previous systems recorded and replayed network activity at the system call level, e.g., send() and recv().
 However, in our experience, recording at the system call level is not appropriate on Android because the OS uses a socket pool: which socket is assigned to connect() is not deterministic.
 Our insight is that, instead, we need to record the network connections and the data transferred.
-Our implementation intercepts the HTTP/HTTPS protocol as it is the most widely used protocol for Android apps (this can be easily to extend to other protocols).
+Our implementation intercepts the HTTP/HTTPS protocol APIs3 as follows.
 For each HTTP/HTTPS connection, VALERA records the data sent and received, the timing of the network API calls, as well as any exception encountered.
 During replay, VALERA feeds the app data (as well as error values or exceptions) from the log instead of sending/receiving real network data.
 Note that reading from a log file is faster than reading from the network.
 Thus VALERA needs to sleep an appropriate amount of time, according to the network connection log, to preserve precise replay timing.

-Another advantage of eliminating network nondeterminism is enabling replay for apps that use dynamic layout (i.e., the GUI layout is determined by the server) which has posed problems in prior approaches that relied on a fixed GUI layout during replay [19].
+Another advantage of eliminating network nondeterminism is enabling replay for apps that use dynamic layout (i.e., the GUI layout is determined by the server) which has posed problems in RERAN since RERAN assumes the same GUI layout between record and replay [19].

 Random number nondeterminism.
 The Random number API is another possible source of non-determinism.
-Android provides two sets of Random API: java.util.Random and java.security.
-SecureRandom.
+Android provides two sets of Random API: java. util .Random and java. security .SecureRandom.
 The former is pseudorandom: VALERA just intercepts the seed, hence subsequent random number calls are deterministic.
 The latter is a stronger random number API, hence VALERA intercepts all the generated random numbers to ensure accurate replay.
 If an app implements its own random number library, the corresponding API has to be marked so VALERA replays it; however, we did not find any app, among our 50 examined apps, that defines a custom random number library.